 What’s more, increasingly people are getting more focused on quality and relevance.
 Think with Google reports that mobile searches that include the term “best” and “____for me” have grown by 80 and 60% respectively, in the last two years.
 People are hunting for the most useful answers, and stripping out what’s not helping them.

 According to Towards Maturity’s Bridging the Divide report, which has researched the movements of 43,000+ workplace learners since 2003, over half of people learn at the point of need.
 This takes the lion’s share of the survey.
 We understand from Treion Muller’s 7 Consumer Realities, that the majority of users in this case turn to their smartphones for this.

 Mobile learning is also popular with those on commutes, with around a third of people learning whilst they travel to and from work.
 But there’s still a substantial amount (41%) that learn at their desks.
-Is this an indication that not all content is optimised for mobiles, or the reality that this is where many people are working and so are switching to learning on the job and where it’s convenient?
+Is this an indication that not all content is optimised for mobiles, or the reality that this is where many people are working and so are switching to learning through on the job experience and where it’s convenient?
 It could also be because a lot of learning needs dedicated focus and is easier to do on a larger screen.

 5. Turn to their phones

 We don’t really have to report on the smartphone revolution.
 It’s pretty obvious these days!
 But it does help to frame just how distracted and bombarded modern learning audiences are to report on some of the stats.